-It’s no secret that our tiny Hong Kong apartments can accumulate a lot of clutter over the years, and before we know it, we’re battling with bowing wardrobe rails, overflowing draws, and god knows what lurking under our bed.
-But New Year is the perfect time to clear the clutter, so we’ve done our homework to find you the best ways to donate your unwanted items and give them a second life, while contributing towards a worthy cause.
+It’s no secret that our tiny Hong Kong apartments can accumulate a lot of clutter, and before we know it, we’re battling with bowing wardrobe rails, overflowing draws, and who knows what’s lurking underneath our bed?
+So, to help you out, we’ve done our homework to find you the best ways to donate your unwanted items, give them a second life, all while contributing towards a worthy cause.
 Get ready to lighten the load and help those in need!

 If you’re looking to lighten your book shelf and give your favourite reads a new home, then second-hand bookstore BooksMart is always on the lookout for donations.
 Located in Sai Ying Pun, the store sells quality, new and used English books at very reasonable prices.
 However, be sure to email them a list of your books first so they can tell you which ones they can accept.